Signed "S Lauck" Simon Lauck, Winchester, VA Ca. 1790

 Ex Coll.
 Siro Toffolon, Stephen Hench, R E Neville, Gordon Barlow, Wallace Gusler

-Currently on display at the National Firearms Museum, Fairfax, Virginia
+Recently displayed at the National Firearms Museum, Fairfax, Virginia, new excellent photos available